ai-zerolab/lightblue-ai/README.md

 ### Linux

 Most distros ship with pdftoppm and pdftocairo.
-If they are not installed, refer to your package manager to install poppler-utils
+If they are not installed, refer to your package manager to install poppler-utils. e.g. `apt-get install poppler-utils`

 ## Usage

+### CLI

 Directly prompt: